Abzena Delivers Clinical Supplies for Angiex’s AGX101 Phase I Trial

 About Angiex

-Angiex Inc. is a privately held biotech startup whose mission is to exploit newly discovered biological transport mechanisms to make drugs with revolutionary power over cancer.
-Based in Cambridge, Mass., Angiex was founded by a scientific team of leading experts in angiogenesis, vascular biology, and oncology.
-The company is developing a novel portfolio of Nuclear-Delivered Antibody-Drug Conjugates™ (ND-ADCs) that release therapeutic payloads directly into the nucleus or cytosol, where the site of payload action is located.
+Angiex, Inc. is a privately held biotech whose mission is to exploit newly discovered biological transport mechanisms to make drugs with revolutionary power over cancer.
+Based in Cambridge, Mass., Angiex was founded by leading scientific experts in angiogenesis, vascular biology, and oncology.
+The company is developing a portfolio of Nuclear-Delivered Antibody-Drug Conjugates™ (ND-ADCs) that release therapeutic payloads directly into the nucleus of cells in the tumor environment.
 This direct delivery holds the promise of enhancing the efficacy and therapeutic margin of conventional ADCs.
-The lead product, AGX101, has advanced through pre-clinical development and is about to begin Phase 1 clinical trials.
-To learn more about Angiex...
+Angiex’s lead product, AGX101, with its novel and differentiated mechanisms of action, represents a first-in-class drug with potential to address high unmet medical needs.